 Data displayed - Charts Primary CF Memory.
 Displays the total cluster cache facility (CF) memory available to the instance and a breakdown of how the cache is allocated for locks, GBP, SCA, and other.
 CF Pool Allocation Breakdown.
 Displays a breakdown of how the CF pool is allocated for locks, GBP, SCA, and other as a pie chart.
 Data displayed - Table Pool Name.
 The name of the buffer pools in the CF component.
 Utilization %.
 The percentage of configured allocated memory that is in use.
-Allegation The account allegated size (in ICD) of a leaffern seal
+Allocation.
+The average allocated size (in KB) of a buffer pool.